Corbyn's success in the British election ends Britain's involvement in neocon regime change wars

 One individual in Britain has stood full square in opposition to all of this.
 That person is Jeremy Corbyn.

-Corbyn has staunchly opposed all the regime change wars – in Yugoslavia, Afghanistan, Iraq, Libya and Syria – supports a just solution for the Palestinians, has criticised Ukraine’s Maidan coup which he blames on NATO, opposes NATO expansion, and has been an unrelenting critic of neoliberal economics and a defender of workers’ rights.
+Corbyn has staunchly opposed all the regime change wars – in Yugoslavia, Afghanistan, Iraq, Libya and Syria – supports a just peace for the Palestinians, has criticised Ukraine’s Maidan coup which he blames on NATO, opposes NATO expansion, and has been an unrelenting critic of neoliberal economics and a defender of workers’ rights.

 To get a sense of his positions on all these issues, see this in some ways critical article about him in Wikipedia.